KristinaP09/kristinap09.github.io/_posts/2025-04-16-clown-signaling-pattern-analysis.md

 ## Conclusion

 <p align="justify">
 The data suggest ongoing, deliberate disruption consistent with psychological performance behaviors.
 Symbolic manipulation, auditory cues, and dream narrative intrusions reflect a pattern worth further observation and classification.
+As a next step, we propose developing a spatial diffusion model to map the distributed behavior of the Clown Network across different buildings in the Corridoni area, capturing patterns of symbolic signaling, noise propagation, and inter-building mimicry—tentatively titled <em>Clown Syndicate Diffusion Model (CSDM)</em>.
 </p>